python/cpython/Doc/library/optparse.rst

 Callback example 3: check option order (generalized)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to re-use this callback for several similar options (set a flag, but blow up if ``-b`` has already been seen), it needs a bit of work: the error message and the flag that it sets must be generalized.  ::
+If you want to reuse this callback for several similar options (set a flag, but blow up if ``-b`` has already been seen), it needs a bit of work: the error message and the flag that it sets must be generalized.  ::